jlingwall/Redfish_alpha_test/alpha_1c.md

 But they should be as wise as a fabulist<br>
 And wear hard-shelled helmets to protect their brains.
 <p>
-Take a selfie on the spot.
+Take a picture of the spot.

 </p>

-<h2><a href="https://docs.google.com/forms/d/e/1FAIpQLScxn5hFpmlOWb6y5CiWEPIov477ESS55uvxoiVDVRbZLobNZA/viewform?usp=sf_link">(Upload a picture of this location.
-You do not need to travel there and take a picture, finding one online is sufficient.)</a></h2>
+<h2><a href="https://docs.google.com/forms/d/e/1FAIpQLScxn5hFpmlOWb6y5CiWEPIov477ESS55uvxoiVDVRbZLobNZA/viewform?usp=sf_link">Upload a picture of this location.
+You do not need to travel there and take a picture, finding one online is sufficient.</a></h2>